wso2/docs-choreo-dev/en/docs/webhooks.md

 # Webhooks

 A webhook directs information from one application to another in real-time and triggers the receiving application to execute a specific process in response.
 Choreo allows you to create webhooks for platforms such as Github, Slack, and Google Calendar using the integrated pro-code or low-code editor.

-For example, you can design a webhook to notify a Github user via mail each time an issue is assigned to him/her.
+The following are some examples of scenarios where you can create webhooks for the mentioned platforms:

+- Sending a chat message in a group chat when an event is added in a slack channel.
+- Generating an alert when a new issue is created in a specific Git repository.
+- Sending a notification when an event is scheduled in a google calendar.

 ### Develop